 Well, regarding the challenge proposed by Hampden, this was accepted by one of the best scientists of all times: Alfred Russell Wallace (1823-1913), the naturalist co-discoverer of evolution through natural selection together with Charles Darwin.
 Wallace sought advice from another great scientist, Charles Lyell (1797-1875), father of modern geology to proceed better.
 Finally, he came to the conclusion that the best way to win the bet was through a practical and experimental demonstration, in order to transcend the typical epistemological discussions of his time about the shape of the Earth.
 In this way he could also convince Hampden more solidly whether he was wrong or not.
 Moreover, if he won the bet it would not only benefit him economically (at that time he had scarce economic resources) but also intellectually.
 So, without further ado, he wrote a letter to Hampden accepting his proposal.

 The reins of the challenge were constantly held by Hampden, who decided at all times the place where the experiment would take place and under what circumstances.
 In fact, Wallace originally chose Lake Bullet (Wales), which was large and flat enough for his demonstration.
-But Hampden flatly refused and strategically chose the same 6 miles demarcated by two bridges (the Old Belford and the Welney) of the Old Belford canal that Rowbotham had previously used.
+But Hampden flatly refused and strategically chose a similar 9 Km stretch, this time bounded by the Old Bedford and Welney bridges, to that which Rowbotham had used previously.
 The naturalist did not know this information.
 Wallace humbly offered to perform the demonstration privately, so as not to make a fool of him in front of the public in case he showed the Earth curvature.
 Again, Hampden refused.
 He had an overwhelming assurance that Wallace had nothing to do to refute the flat Earth model.

 Both deposited their respective 500 pounds at Coutts’s Bank and made an appointment for March 1, 1870.
 It is curious that a few days earlier Hampden suddenly retracted his decision to attend the experiment in person, sending a substitute of his confidence.
 He did not want to travel that far, not even to meet his own challenge.
 Wallace offered to meet him privately to observe the experiment and, if he was not convinced, to go to the referees for the final evaluation (so as to avoid public scorn as well), but Hampden insisted on his rotundity.
 So there was no choice but to choose the referees.
 Wallace suggested John Henry Walsh, editor of a sports magazine and surgeon, and Hampden agreed.
 The other referee, Wallace insisted, should be a person who was impartial and not known to any of the challengers.
 Hampden agreed… but he played dirty again, because he sent none other than one of his colleagues, William Carpenter.